porscheinformatik/sonarqube-licensecheck/README.md

 ## Pre-Requisite

-Gradle project mush use JK1 plugin https://github.com/jk1/Gradle-License-Report
+Gradle project should use JK1 plugin https://github.com/jk1/Gradle-License-Report

 Note: Please check above link for instructions or follow as mentioned below